Taboola is going public via SPAC – TechCrunch

-Taboola is the latest company seeking to go public via special purpose acquisition corporation — more commonly known as a SPAC.
+Taboola is the latest company seeking to go public via special purpose acquisition company — more commonly known as a SPAC.

-To achieve this, it will merge with ION Acquisition Corp, which went public in 2020 with the aim of funding an Israeli tech acquisition (Haaretz reported last month that Taboola was in talks with ION).
+To achieve this, it will merge with ION Acquisition Corp., which went public in 2020 with the aim of funding an Israeli tech acquisition (Haaretz reported last month that Taboola was in talks with ION).
 The transaction is expected to close in the second quarter, and the combined company will trade on the New York Stock Exchange under the ticker symbol TBLA.

 Founded in 2007, Taboola powers content recommendation widgets (and advertising on those widgets) across 9,000 websites for publishers including CNBC, NBC News, Business Insider, The Independent and El Mundo.
 It says it reaches 516 million daily active users while working with more than 13,000 advertisers.